-Our lab at the University of Delaware has the following resources:
+Our lab at Emory University has the following resources:

 - Cognitive neuropsychology